7.6 FTB Advance Debts

 - a non-lodger determination is made for a period where an individual's FTB Part A rate was reduced to repay an advance.

 Ongoing FTB Part A entitlement ceases

-Where an individual receives an FTB advance and their ongoing FTB Part A entitlement ceases during the repayment period (1.1.R.33) any unrepaid FTB advance becomes a debt.
+Where an individual receives an FTB advance and their ongoing FTB Part A entitlement ceases during the repayment period (1.1.R.33) or entitlement is reduced to nil due to non-compliance with immunisation or health check requirements (2.1.3), any unrepaid FTB advance becomes a debt.

 The reduction amount to date is the sum of the daily reduction amounts applied since the repayment period for the advance commenced.

 Example: Justin received an FTB advance, but ceased to be entitled to FTB part A during the repayment period, as his only FTB child left his care.
 The amount of the advance left unrepaid when he ceased to be entitled to FTB Part A then becomes an advance debt.